Find answers to your questions about security procedures, flying with children, travel guidelines and much more.

 22) How do I go about having someone paged in the terminal?

-Contact 574-282-4590 #0 or you may visit the Airport Authority located on the east end of the terminal.
+Contact 574-282-4590 #0 or you may visit the Airport Information Office located across from baggage claim.

 23) How do I inquire about employment opportunities at the airport?

 The airport employs over 90 individuals in a variety of professions and specialties, including administration, building maintenance (custodial), dispatch/operations, engineering, field maintenance, marketing, public safety and technical maintenance.